It's Kamala!

 Allow us to gloat for a minute.
 Because a couple of weeks ago, we spotted that Politico posted a story reporting Joe Biden had selected Sen. Kamala Harris as his VP pick, and then quickly took it down.
 Well, the leak was real!

-Today, just one week before the Democratic National Convention, Biden has announced his running mate.
+Today, less than a week before the Democratic National Convention, Biden has announced his running mate.
 As an Indian-American and Black American, Harris will be the first Black and the first Asian woman nominated for vice president by a major party.
 If Biden wins in November, she will become the first woman vice president in U.S. history.

 Advertisement